Conference Presentations

 Speech Pathologists and Occupational Therapists on Developmental Delay [SPOT on DD] 2004 Conference.
 Keynote Speaker; Day Seminar ‘Assisting people with profound intellectual disabilities to learn'

-May 2004 Dept of Education and Training; Victoria [Southern Metro Region] Specialist Schools Twilight Forum [Guest Speaker] Presentation :Intensive Interaction in Educational Settings
+Dept of Education and Training; Victoria [Southern Metro Region] Specialist Schools Twilight Forum [Guest Speaker] Presentation :Intensive Interaction in Educational Settings

-July 2003 Speech Pathologists & Occupational Therapists on Developmental Disability [SPOT on DD] ’Looking back, looking forwards’ National Conference [Keynote presentation] ‘Profound intellectual disability: Time for a change of perspective; Generic Error Modelling - theory to practice’ Sydney
+Speech Pathologists & Occupational Therapists on Developmental Disability [SPOT on DD] ’Looking back, looking forwards’ National Conference [Keynote presentation] ‘Profound intellectual disability: Time for a change of perspective; Generic Error Modelling - theory to practice’ Sydney

-March 2003 National Conference Australian Group on Severe Communication Impairment [AGOSCI] ‘Something to say’, Sydney.
+National Conference Australian Group on Severe Communication Impairment [AGOSCI] ‘Something to say’, Sydney.
 Paper presented “Why do people with Profound and multiple learning disabilities have such trouble learning?